sguox002/leetcode/leetcode-all.md

 ## leetcode problem list

-<<-1585	Check If String Is Transformable With Substring Sort Operations    		48.0%	Hard
-tranform s to t. given operation: choose a substring and sort in-place.
-- t<=s since sort will make it smaller.
-- sort will make smaller goes to left and bigger goes to right.
-- shall have the same histogram.
-- we need to check if we can move the digit to desired position.
-If we hit smaller one, we shall stop there. for example: 0231->0213->0123
-->>
-<<-1584	Min Cost to Connect All Points    		49.0%	Medium	->>
-<<-1583	Count Unhappy Friends    		52.6%	Medium	->>
-<<-1582	Special Positions in a Binary Matrix    		64.3%	Easy	->>
-<<-1580	Put Boxes Into the Warehouse II    		63.0%	Medium	->>
-<<-1579	Remove Max Number of Edges to Keep Graph Fully Traversable    		45.5%	Hard	->>
-<<-1578	Minimum Deletion Cost to Avoid Repeating Letters    		60.1%	Medium	->>
-<<-1577	Number of Ways Where Square of Number Is Equal to Product of Two Numbers    		37.0%	Medium	->>
-<<-1576	Replace All ?'s to Avoid Consecutive Repeating Characters    		48.0%	Easy	->>
-<<-1575	Count All Possible Routes    		58.4%	Hard	->>
-<<-1574	Shortest Subarray to be Removed to Make Array Sorted    		31.9%	Medium	->>
-<<-1573	Number of Ways to Split a String    		30.4%	Medium	->>
-<<-1572	Matrix Diagonal Sum    		78.3%	Easy	->>
 <<-1570	Dot Product of Two Sparse Vectors    		91.5%	Medium	->>
 <<-1569	Number of Ways to Reorder Array to Get Same BST    		50.0%	Hard	->>
 <<-1568	Minimum Number of Days to Disconnect Island    		51.1%	Hard	->>